silverton-io/buz/site/docs/schema-cache-backends/kafka-registry.md

 # 🟡 Kafka Schema Registry

-The Kafka schema registry backend is not yet supported, but will be!
-The intent is to wait until Redpanda's registry supports jsonschema.
+The Kafka schema cache backend is not yet supported.
+The intent is to wait until Redpanda's registry supports jsonschema or until Honeypot validation supports Avro.
+TBD.

+See [this Github Issue](https://github.com/silverton-io/honeypot/issues/12) for current status.